AhmedZena/Sb3aat-backend/Readme.md

 ## Introduction

 - Sb3aat Platform is a freelancing platform that connects clients with freelancers.
-It allows clients to post jobs and freelancers to bid on them.
-The platform also offers a range of courses and services for users to learn and grow their skills.
-- This is the documentation for the Sb3aat Platform API.
-The API provides a set of endpoints for managing users, services, orders, payments, and more.
-It is designed to be used by the Sb3aat Platform web and mobile applications.
+It allows clients to order services and courses, and freelancers to offer their services and courses.
+The platform also supports payments, reviews, and notifications.
+The Sb3aat Platform API provides a set of endpoints for managing users, services, orders, payments, and more.
+It is designed to be used by the Sb3aat Platform web Application.

 ## Getting Started